Rüdiger Sünner: Schwarze Sonne

-Schwarze Sonne ("Black Sun") is a 1998 documentary film and a 1999 book by Rüdiger Sünner that explore the occult roots of Nazism.
+Schwarze Sonne ("Black Sun") is the title of both a 1998 documentary film and a 1999 non-fiction book by Rüdiger Sünner.
+They explore the occult roots of Nazism.

-While filming at the Wewelsburg castle, Sünner was allegedly threatened by a white power skinhead, brandishing his fist with a Black Sun tattoo.
-Apparently he regarded Sünner's film as a desecration.
+While filming at Wewelsburg, Sünner was allegedly threatened by a white power skinhead brandishing his fist with a Black Sun tattoo.
+Apparently, he regarded Sünner's film as a desecration.

+Critic Mark Hennessey stated that while the film explored the relationships between Nazism and pre-Christian mythology, it did so in a "limited—interesting still, but not truly fresh" way.
+A documentary television series, The Occult History of the Third Reich, provided "more archival footage", "greater depth", and "broader historical context".